Dehydrated

 After years of testing, we are proud to have developed a very consistent method for dehydrating our own starter, and then rehydrating it so it’s ready to bake anywhere in the country within just a few days.

-This page will share precise written and video instructions for that exact method—so follow along carefully, and get ready to make some incredible bread!
+This page will share precise instructions for that exact method—so follow along carefully, and get ready to make some incredible bread!

 Happy Baking.